guitargeek/XGBoost-FastForest/README.md

 Some things to keep in mind:

 * You need to pass the names of the features that you will later use for the prediction to the FastForest constructor.
-This is necessary because the features are not ordered in the text file, hence you need to define an order yourself.
+This argument is necessary because the features are not ordered in the text file.
+Hence you need to define an order yourself.
 * Alternatively, can let the FastForest automatically determine an order by just passing an empty vector of strings.
 You will see the vector is filled with automatically determined feature names afterwards.
-  * The original order of the features used in the training can't be recovered.
+  * The original order of the features used in the training process can't be recovered.
-* The FastForest does not apply the [logistic transformation](https://en.wikipedia.org/wiki/Logistic_function).
-  This is intentional, so you will not have any precision loss when you need the untransformed output.
-Thereforey ou need to apply the logistic transformation manually if you trained with `objective='binary:logistic'` and want to reproduce the results of `predict_proba()`, like in the code snippet above.
+* The FastForest does not apply the [logistic transformation](https://en.wikipedia.org/wiki/Logistic_function), so you will not have any precision loss when you need the untransformed output.
+Therefore, you need to apply the logistic transformation manually if you trained with `objective='binary:logistic'` and want to reproduce the results of `predict_proba()`, like in the code snippet above.
   * If you train with the `objective='binary:logitraw'` parameter, the output you'll get from `predict_proba()` will be without the logistic transformation, just like from the FastForest.

-### Multiclassification with softmax
+### Multiclass classification with softmax

 It is easily possible to use multiclassification models trained with the `multi:softmax` objective.

 In this case, you should use the `FastForest::softmax` function.
-In addition to the features, you need to pass the number of classes explicitely because this information is also not stored in the text dump of the model.
+In addition to the features, you need to pass the number of classes explicitly because this information is also not stored in the text dump of the model.

-The function will return you a vector with the probabilites, one entry for each class.
+The function will return you a vector with the probabilities, one entry for each class.

 ```C++
 std::vector<float> probas = fastForest.softmax(input.data(), 3);
 ```

-For performance critical applications, this interface should not be used to avoid heap allocations in the vector construction.
-Please use either the interface that requires to know the number of classes at compile-time as a template parameter, or the old-school interface that writes the output into a function parameter.
+For performance-critical applications, this interface should not be used to avoid heap allocations in the vector construction.
+Please use either the `std::array` interface or the old-school interface that writes the output into a function parameter.

 ```C++
 {